-6MWT was performed by a trained respiratory physiologist on a 20-m corridor with no prior practice walks.
-Patients were instructed to walk to cover as much ground as possible in 6 min.
-After 2003, standardised encouragement at 1-min intervals was given as described in the American Thoracic Society guidelines and, before that, 6MWT was performed without encouragement [16].
-Predicted 6MWD in each patient was calculated based on their age, sex, height and weight using each of four reference equations (table 1).
-Absolute 6MWD was expressed as a percentage of the predicted 6MWD.
+Six-minute walk test was performed by a trained respiratory physiologist on a twenty-metre corridor with no prior practice walks.
+Patients were instructed to walk to cover as much ground as possible in six minutes.
+After 2003, standardised encouragement at one-minute intervals was given as described in the American Thoracic Society guidelines and before that, 6MWT was performed without encouragement [16].
+Predicted 6MWD in each patient was calculated based on their age, gender, height and weight using each of four reference equations (Table 1).
+Absolute 6MWD was expressed as a percent of predicted 6MWD.